atimpone/aws-foundation-journey/2-fast-follow-on/2-6-enhanced-security-monitoring-and-compliance.md

 * Restricting the set of AWS services that are accessible to development teams.
 * Expunge default VPCs from all AWS accounts and AWS regions in those accounts.
 * Restrict access to AWS services to only the enterprise’s IP addresses.

+## AWS Control Tower Guardrails

+Review the [strongly recommended and elective guardrails](https://docs.aws.amazon.com/controltower/latest/userguide/guardrails-reference.html) to determine if they provide value in your environment.